baeriivan/OpensubtitleBot/README.md

 Download the [OpenSubtitle dataset](http://opus.lingfil.uu.se/OpenSubtitles2013.php) and extract the archive into `./data`.

-### Prepare the Data
+#### Prepare the Data (scripts)

-After having changed some paths and parameters in the script, lauch:
+After having changed some paths and parameters in the scripts, lauch:

 ```
 python3 xml2csv.py